KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 - **description**: Chose an informative documentation string for this subscriber/publisher.

 The following parameters are optional.
 Many of them will be automatically deduced from the mandatory parameters:
 - **default_topic**: Default topic to subscribe to.
-If empty, the subscriber/publisher will initialized in an invalid state.
+If this is an empty string, the subscriber/publisher will initialized in an invalid state.
+If it is `None` (default), the node will report an error if the topic is not defined by a parameter.
 - **default_queue_size**: Default queue size of the subscriber/publisher.
 - **no_delay** _(only for add_subscriber)_: Set the tcp_no_delay parameter for subscribing.
 Recommended for larger messages.
 - **topic_param**: Name of the param configuring the topic.
 Will be "*name*_topic" if None.